floriandanielit/homebrewlib/README.md

 ## In your browser

-Include the minified version of the library (`homebrewlib.min.js`) you can find in the subfolder `dist` of this module:
+Include the minified version of the library (`homebrewlib.min.js`) you can find in the subfolder `dist` of this repository:
 ```
 <script src="homebrewlib.min.js"></script>
 ```
-If you are only interested in using homebrewlib in your browser without modifying its code, you do not need to install the library in node.js.
+If you are only interested in using homebrewlib in your browser without modifying its code, you do not need to install the library using node.
 Just download the referenced `homebrewlib.min.js` and add it to the source files of your application.

 ## Generate your own browser-friendly version
-If you make changes to the node module, you may want to re-generate a browser-friently version as well for your personal use.
+If instead you make changes to the node module, you may want to re-generate a browser-friently version as well for your personal use.
 You'll need [uglifyjs](https://github.com/mishoo/UglifyJS2) and [browserify](http://browserify.org/).
 If you did not yet install them,